rycastaneda/rycastaneda.github.io-jekyll/_posts/2020-11-25-Jekyll-on-Windows.md

    - Mustache
    - placeholders.js

-Jekyll has an amazing community, tons of themes and the free ones such as this are not too shabby.
+Jekyll has an amazing community, tons of themes are available and the free ones such as this one are not too shabby.

 ## Challenges